Skip to content

 1. Install the package

-Add the NuGet package to your project using one of the following methods:
+Add the NuGet package to your project by using one of the following methods:

 <PackageReference Include="OpenApiWeaver" Version="x.y.z" PrivateAssets="all" />